ahamedaninia/hyperparameter-tuning/README.md

-# hyperparameter-tuning
-DSC 550 Week 9 assignment - Hyperparameter Tuning
+# Hyperparameter Tuning

-Objectives for this assignment:
+## Project Overview
+The purpose of this project is to understand how to incorporate hyperparameter tuning to a given machine learning model.

+## Objectives:
 1. Import the dataset and ensure that it loaded properly.
 2. Prepare the data for modeling by performing the following steps:
   1. Drop the column “Load_ID.”